 Louis Braille invented the coding system for the alphabet when he was a teenager in 1824.
 Louis had been blind since he was a little boy.
 Louis started with a code that already existed.
 In the early 1800s, there was a coding system that included dashes and dots that people in the military could use to “read” by touch in the dark.
 Louis thought the military system was too complicated.
 He invented a new code to represent the alphabet.
 He used only six dots and no dashes.
 The dots could be arranged in six-dot cells that are two dots by three dots.
 Think of a LEGO® brick with 2 studs X 3 studs.
 LEGO has actually designed special bricks to help people with visual impairments to learn braille.
 Look at the technical drawing on the patent application.
 Can you see the six-dot cells?

-- Here is a website about braille with games to play.
-This website has features to be fully accessible to people who are blind or visually impaired.
+- This website has features to be fully accessible to people who are blind or visually impaired.

 - Activity 4: Create Your Name with the Braille Code